 Even if our parents could help us rewrite the stories we’ve been telling ourselves about ourselves; even if they were the ideal parents for our needs; the reality is that there isn’t a parent, spouse, partner, or friend who can provide what we as adults ultimately need - a realization that we already have a part of our self ready to care for us.
 You might call it an inner parent.
 I think of it as the soul.

 How can this nurturing part care for the vulnerable infant-toddler part we carry within us?
 The same way we would interact (or aspire to intact) with any other infant or toddler - with tenderness, patience and presence.
-If we have insecure attachment, we can use tools to address our “needs'' (listed earlier) and take advantage of neuroplasticity - the brain’s ability to rewire itself.
-Even if we’re securely attached, our wellbeing and our ability to fulfill our purpose depend on our tending to this inner infant-toddler.
+If we have an insecure attachment style, we can use tools to address our “needs'' (listed earlier) and take advantage of neuroplasticity - the brain’s ability to rewire itself.
+Even if we’re securely attached, our well-being and our ability to fulfill our purpose depend on our tending to this inner infant-toddler.

 One way to bring this vulnerable part of us into consciousness is to find a photo from when we were very young.
 For some of us, doing so may be too soon and trigger strong emotions.
 We’ll know if this is something for us to do at this time or not.
 Otherwise, we can place the photo somewhere we’ll see it each day - maybe our nightstand or desk.
 We can notice and be curious about that infant or toddler.
 We can begin to have affection for them and want to take care of them.